 Student's Name: Work Phone:

 Internship Organization:

 Address:

-Department/Division:

-Supervisor: Phone:
+Supervisor:

 Title of Supervisor:

-The student will work hours per week for weeks to earn credit.
+hours per week for weeks to earn credit.
 The

-internship begins and en and ends
+internship begins and ends

 A. Define the student's internship responsibilities, i.e., specific tasks or activities involved in the internship.
 (Clerical tasks should not constitute more than 25% of the job and should be relevant to the student's responsibilities).
 Please use the back of the page or attach an additional sheet if necessary.